snipcola/Create-Roblox-TS-Script/README.md

    If you want to test your script on Roblox Studio, run the following once: `rojo plugin install`.

-   Then, simply run `npm run dev ---sync / pnpm dev --sync` and connect on Roblox Studio (look for Rojo in the Plugins section).
+   Then, simply run `npm run dev -- --sync / pnpm dev --sync` and connect on Roblox Studio (look for Rojo in the Plugins section).

 5. **Deploy** (optional)